Top Messaging Apps for Small Business (in 2019)

 We’ve all been there.

-You’re scrolling through your text messages, trying to figure out which client you messaged and when.
+You’re scrolling through your text messages on your mobile device, trying to figure out which client you messaged and when.

 Your business is growing, but it’s starting to feel like a looming, disorganized monster.

-Maybe you’re starting to lose track of clients as your business expands.
+Maybe you’re starting to lose track of clients as your business expands, not able to provide instant messages.

 You’ve dropped the ball on following up with them, and you’ve realized it’s because you don’t have a system in place to remind you.

-On the other hand, maybe you’re just starting your business, and your goal is to create a great first impression with your clients.
+On the other hand, maybe you’re just starting your business, and your goal is to create a great first impression with your clients and offer free calls.

 In any case, you’ve decided… enough is enough!
 It’s time for me to find a more professional solution.